-Sit upright in good posture and with both feet flat on the floor.
+Sit upright in good posture, with your buttocks to the back of the chair and both feet flat on the floor.

 Hold the sides of your chair seat.

 Turn your head to the right as far as possible without letting your shoulders turn.
 Repeat to the left.